-7. Does the country publish an M&E report on HIV, including HIV surveillance data at least once a year?:
+7. Does the country publish an M&E report on HIV , including HIV surveillance data at least once a year?: Yes

 -8.
-How are M&E data used?
+How are M&E data used?-

-For programme improvement?:

-In developing / revising the national HIV response?:

-For resource allocation?:
+For programme improvement?: Yes In developing / revising the national HIV response?: Yes For resource allocation?: Yes Other [write in]: